-Oftentimes people ask me how I make my mixes better in low frequencies.
-How I ADD PUNCH to my kick, bass, and other low-frequency instruments.
+Oftentimes music enthusiasts ask me how I make my mixes better in low frequencies.
+Or, How I ADD PUNCH to my kick, bass, and other low-frequency instruments.

-So, in this article, I will share 9 pro tips to add punch to your mixes.
-After reading this article, you will also be able to handle your low-frequency instruments better than ever.
+So, in this blog post, I’m going to share 9 pro tips to add punch to your mixes.
+After reading this article, you will be able to handle your low-frequency instruments better than ever.

 Let’s start it,